ag-grid/ag-mcp/README.md

 [![Install in VS Code]()](vscode:mcp/install?%7B%22ag-mcp%22%3A%7B%22command%22%3A%22npx%22%2C%22args%22%3A%5B%22ag-mcp%22%5D%7D%7D)

-To open Cursor and automatically add the `ag-mcp`, click the 'Add to Cursor' button.
+To open VS Code and automatically add the `ag-mcp` server, click the 'Install in VS Code' link.

 To install manually, create a `.vscode/mcp.json` file in your workspace, and add the following: